BrandonTang89/SudokuSolver/README.md

 # SudokuSolver
-A Python console application to solve the standard 9 by 9 Sudoku puzzle.
+A Python application to solve the standard 9 by 9 Sudoku puzzle. <br>
+Both GUI and CLI versions available.

 <b>Input Format</b><br>
 <ol>